praveensn0088/agentic-rag-assignment/data/processed/md/Abu Dhabi Procurement Standards.md

 ## 12.4.
 Supplier Segmentation

 - The Procurement shall segment Suppliers to manage and grow Supplier relationships, with the objective of increasing mutual benefits, optimising value from the relationship, and preventing supply disruptions.
 A
-- The Procurement shall consider at the minimum the following aspects while segmenting the Suppliers: B
+- The Procurement shall consider at the minimum the following aspects while segmenting the Suppliers:
 - B1.
 Bargaining power of the Supplier
 - B2.
 Spend with the Supplier
 - B3.
 Supplier's potential to grow, innovate and collaborate